Cleaning Your House to Sell? Checklist for Homeowners

 Step 3: Oven and stove.
 Most ranges come with self-cleaning ovens that deep clean with 900-degree heat.
 Once the oven cools, wipe down dirt with a non-abrasive sponge.
 If you have an older range, pick up a can of oven cleaner spray and follow the instructions on the label.

 Step 4: Dishwasher.
-To deep clean your dishwasher, remove the racks and clean with soap and water.
+To deep clean your dishwasher, remove the racks and clean them with soap and water.
 For odors and heavy cleaning, add a cup of vinegar and a cup of baking soda or fresh lemon peels, which also removes odors in garbage disposals.

-Bathroom cleaning steps
+Bathroom

 Step 2: Sink, bathtub, and shower.
 Clean out hair from the sink and drain.
-Utilize a drain cleaner for clogs.
+Use a drain cleaner for clogs.
 Soft Scrub® All Purpose Cleaner works well for the sink and tub.
 Polish the fixtures with a vinegar and water mixture or a product formulated for the finish.
-Dry with a paper towel and throw away.
-You can also use glass cleaner on some sink fixture finishes such as chrome.
-For showers with glass doors, use a tile and shower cleaner for the inside, and a glass cleaner on shower doors.

 Bedrooms, living rooms, and the rest of the house

-For the bedrooms, living rooms, and the rest of the house, work from the ceiling to the floor since dust and dirt falls down.
+For the bedrooms, living rooms, and the rest of the house, work from the ceiling to the floor since dust and dirt fall down.
 When cleaning floors, work strategically from the back to front, so you don’t have to backtrack over an area you just cleaned.

-Remove cobwebs from the ceiling and dust the walls, and baseboards.
-Don’t forget doors and window frames between the walls as well as ceiling fans, and lighting fixtures.
+Remove cobwebs from the ceiling and dust the walls and baseboards.
+Don’t forget doors and window frames between the walls, as well as ceiling fans, and lighting fixtures.
 Dust window treatments or remove them for cleaning.
 Always follow the manufacturer’s instructions.

 When you’re finished dusting, prepare a bucket with soapy water and a large sponge, then wipe down the walls.
-Work in small areas gently cleaning walls and wipe with a dry, clean towel.
+Work in small areas gently, cleaning walls and wiping with a dry, clean towel.
 You can use Mr. Clean Magic Eraser to remove scuff marks.
-Always work with a clean bucket.
-If it gets dirty, refill with soap and water.
-Clean windows inside and out with glass cleaner.

 Step 3: Clean upholstery and drapery.
 When cleaning an upholstered couch, lift the cushions and vacuum using the upholstery attachment.
-For leather furniture, you can use Weiman leather wipes or Weiman Leather Cleaner and Conditioner.
+For leather furniture, you can use Weiman Leather Wipes or Weiman Leather Cleaner and Conditioner.
 Always spray the product on a soft, clean cloth rather than directly on furniture.

 Dust window treatments.
 If they’re dirty, throw them in the laundry if they’re machine washable or have them dry cleaned.

 Step 4: Sweep, vacuum, and wash the floors.
 Move furniture out of the way and clean floors and carpets with a broom or vacuum.
 Use the brush attachment to get tough dirt on the baseboards and in crevices.
-Shampoo carpets.
-If they’re dirty or dated, have your carpets professionally cleaned for an average of $285 to $630 for a 1,500-square-foot home.
-If they’re in bad shape, and it’s in the budget, you may want to consider replacing your carpets.

-Mop floors with a mop, bucket, and the recommended floor cleaning solution.
+Clean floors with a mop, bucket, and the recommended floor cleaning solution.
 When washing hardwood and laminate, your mop shouldn’t be too damp.
 Make sure your mop is cleaned and sanitized after cleaning the bathrooms.

 Tips for preparing for showings